primatejs/primate/docs/modules/store.md

 have thrown an error.
 !!!

-Using type functions is implicit validation.
-Primate also supports explicit validation by passing in an object that contains at the least a `validate` property.
+In addition to using type functions, Primate supports using an object with a `type` function property for validation.

 ```js
 import {id, u8, array} from "primate/@types"